TeamTechArt/AKMA/Dataset/README.md

 # HanGAN Dataset

-We collected the data from the wave video on YouTube.
+We collected the data from the wave video on YouTube & additional data have been collected in Samcheok, Gangwon Province.

 ### AWESOME-BEACH